 This unit may be equipped with an Altitude Compensation System.
-If so, there will be a small boxed housing mounted near the engine mount cross member.
+If so, there will be a small boxed housing mounted right below the engine start key panel on the engine mount cross member.
 The system is automatic during most operating conditions.
 However, if the machine is taken from above or below an altitude of 2,624 ft.
 (800 Meters) while the engine is running, the engine will need to be stopped and then restarted.
 There is a yellow indicator light that illuminates when the machine is above 2,624 ft.
 (800 Meters) indicating that the system is active.